maduhu/Documentation/DFSP/Pending Transactions Api/README.md

 ## I.  OVERVIEW  ##

-Current document will cover the flow of creating and approving/rejecting pending transactions using DFSP Over the Top API.
-The API exposes the DFSP functionalities for transactions processing, customer and account management, etc. to third party applications such as Android/IPhone smart application.
+Current document will cover the flow of creating and approving/rejecting pending transfers using DFSP Over the Top API.
+The API exposes the DFSP functionalities for transfers processing, customer and account management, etc. to third party applications such as Android/IPhone smart application.
 There are additional set of APIs which are used for communication between DFSP to DFSP.
 Those APIs will not be analyzed in the current document.

 API Principles

   * Restful approach to API design
   * Based on JSON, no other content types are supported

 Assumptions

    * Merchant is the party sending the invoices.
-   * Client is the party who is receiving the ivoices and he is able to approve/reject them.
+   * Client is the party who is receiving the ivoices and is able to approve/reject them.
-   * Merchant and the client are in different systems.
+   * The merchant and the client are in different systems.
-   * Merchant and the client are loggen in their systems.
+   * The merchant and the client are logged in to their systems.

 ![](./diagrams/pendingTransactions.png)